Jip-Hop/ubernerd/README.md

 - coreutils
 - curl or wget (optional)
 - tar (optional)
+- root rights (currently ubernerd does not support rootless containers)

 ## Installation
 Create a directory where you want to store `ubernerd.sh`, config and data.
 E.g. on an externally connected SSD formatted as `ext4` or on a ZFS dataset: `/mnt/tank/ubernerd`.
 Download the script into this directory.